Step by step guide

 let client = Client::new();

-let url = "https://YOUR_OPENVIDU_DEPLOYMENT_DOMAIN/api/v1/rooms";
+let url = "https://YOUR_DOMAIN/meet/api/v1/rooms";

-let payload = r#"{"roomName": "my-room"}"#;
+let payload = r#"{"roomName": "My Room"}"#;

 let resp = client